gophercoders/website/content/lessons/KS2/lower/repetition.md

 Can you see the pattern to draw a square?
 How many times do you have to repeat this pattern to draw a square?

 Think about the multiplication.
-How can you rewite the multiplication to get the same answer but only use addition?
+How can you rewrite the multiplication to get the same answer but only use addition?

 {{% expandingButton id="repetition-answers" name="Answer" %}}